-Receive an annual salary of up to £29,000 (pro rata) depending on experience.
+Receive an annual salary of £32,000 - £36,000 - dependent on experience.
 You'll also get a number of benefits including a company contributory pension scheme, 25 days annual leave plus 8 public bank holidays plus CPD and re-validation support.

 What do we need from you so you can do the job?

-Nurses new to the prison environment will be supported and mentored throughout your first 6 months with Care UK by experienced teams of highly skilled nurses and practitioners as well as managers with long standing prison experience.
+Do not worry... you will be supported and mentored throughout your first 6 months and beyond with Care UK by experienced teams of highly skilled nurses and practitioners as well as management.

-If you are shortlisted, you will be contacted by Christie Hughes, the Internal Recruiter for this role.
+If you are shortlisted, you will be contacted by Jen Davey, the Internal Recruiter for this role.

-The recruiter will submit your CV to the hiring manager and in turn Christie will arrange an interview for you to attend at HMP Sudbury if the hiring manager feels that you are suitable for the job.
+The recruiter will submit your CV to the hiring manager and in turn Jen will arrange an interview for you to attend at HMP Pentonville if the hiring manager feels that you are suitable for the job.

 Just a reminder that this is a full-time role, working 37.5 hours per week.
 The salary for this role is £32,000 - £36,000 per annum - dependent on experience.

 Please note that this role is subject to Care UK Terms & Conditions and offers of employment are subject to satisfactory receipt of references, enhanced DBS check and Prison Vetting.